-5. The total number of records you should allocate to store the required number of events (series) is defined as follows:
+The total number of records you should allocate to store the required number of events (series) is defined as follows:

-Number of Records = Number of Records per Series x Number of Series For example, if you want to record a 64-cycle waveform sampled at a rate of 32 samples per cycle, the number of records required for one waveform series would be:
+Number of Records = Number of Records per Series x Number of Series

+For example, to record 64-cycle waveforms sampled at a rate of 32 samples per cycle, the number of records required for one waveform series would be:

-- Number of Records per Series = $(32 \times 64)/512 = 4$.
-If you want to allocate space sufficient to store 20 waveform events (series), you should set up the waveform log file for $4 \times 20 = 80$ records. - 6.
-Click OK, and send your setup to the meter or save to the site database.
+Number of Records per Series = $(32 \times 64)/512 = 4$.

+To allocate space sufficient to store 20 waveform events (series), the waveform log file should be set up for $4 \times 20 = 80$ records.

+5. Click OK, and save your setup to the site database and then send to the meter.

-To configure the waveform duration and sampling rate for the file:
+To configure the waveform duration, sampling rate and channels to be recorded in the file:

-Point to the waveform file you wish to configure and click "Setup Recorder", or click on the "Waveform Recorder" tab.
+Click on the file you wish to configure to highlight it and then click "Setup Recorder", or click on the "Waveform Recorder" tab.